 PLANNING AND PRE-CONSTRUCTION

-Westpile [now Bachy Soletanche] was appointed by VINCI Construction UK to deliver the geotechnical package for the scheme.
+Bachy Soletanche were appointed by VINCI Construction UK to deliver the geotechnical package for the scheme.
 During the pre-construction phase it was evident that restricted nature of the site and the location of the adjacent properties would play a key role in determining sequencing and rig selection.

 The secant piles positions were in close proximity to the Grade II listed buildings and in addition to this, an exclusion zone, applied by the International Lawn Tennis Centre, had to be adhered to.
 The team had to select a CFA rig that could still construct the required pile size and depth, without adversely affecting the buildings, or infringing on the exclusion zone.